sharetheloveio/sharethelove.io/picture-elements/untappd-card.md

----
-description: >-
-  An awesome card for untappd that brings your stats into homeassistant
----

 # Untappd Card

+_An awesome card for untappd that brings your stats into homeassistant._

 ![untappd-card](../.gitbook/assets/untappd-card.png)

 This card requires you to install and setup the following components:

 {% hint style="info" %}

 * [Untapped](https://github.com/custom-components/sensor.untapped)

 {% endhint %}

 ```yaml